livewire/livewire/docs/actions.md

 </form>
 ```

-In the above example, when a user submits the form by clicking "Save", `wire:submit` picks up the `submit` event and calls the `save` action on the server.
+In the above example, when a user submits the form by clicking "Save", `wire:submit` intercepts the `submit` event and calls the `save` action on the server.

-In essence, Actions are a way to easily map user interactions to server-side functionality without the hassle of submitting and handling AJAX requests manually.
+In essence, actions are a way to easily map user interactions to server-side functionality without the hassle of submitting and handling AJAX requests manually.

 ## Event Listeners

-Livewire supports a variety of event listeners that allow you to respond to various types of user interaction.
-Below is a table of common events to listen for:
+Livewire supports a variety of event listeners, allowing you to respond to various types of user interactions:

 | Listener        | Description                               |
 |-----------------|-------------------------------------------|